suncoast-devs/handbook/lessons/html-intro/images.md

 </figure>
 ```

-The `<figcaption>` element tells browsers, and assistive technology that the
+The `<figcaption>` element tells browsers and assistive technology that the
 caption describes the other content of the `<figure>` element.